A woman gets help from a cabin host.

 STF’s mountain stations are the starting point for great mountain experiences.
 A mountain station is a comfortable mix of a mountain hotel, hostel and guesthouse.
 Here, you choose your own level of comfort and price.

-Tent and service fees
+Tent camping and service fees

-The trail system in the mountain areas
+The mountain trail system

 Traveling with dogs